Why do we need an inclusive design scene?

 - Better business: A diverse team improves creativity and diligence (Katherine W. Phillips) and it’s linked to higher financial returns (McKinsey).

-- Solutions for the specific needs of a small group of people might be improvements for many; think of curb cuts and closed captions. – Microsoft Design’s Inclusive Design, Disability Science Review
+- Better products: More inclusive design solutions work for a broader range of people, which might also mean more users and higher profits (Maurice Cherry).
+And solutions for the specific needs of a small group of people might be improvements for many (Microsoft Design, Disability Science Review); think of curb cuts and closed captions.

 What can we do?

-I want to help Dutch designers find out what they can do.
-So, this is a collection of learnings from marginalized communities both in and outside of The Netherlands and the field of design.
+Learn!
+So, this is a collection of learnings from marginalized communities and others, both in and outside of The Netherlands and the field of design.
 You can use it as inspiration, a checklist, a reading guide, or however you want.
-And hopefully, more inclusive designers lead to more diverse and inclusive design agencies/departments, which lead to more just and inclusive design processes & products—and maybe even a more just society.

 You could star the repo on GitHub, but if you prefer human-readable updates, I’ll try to send you an email, once in a while.